U.S. Title IV Federal Direct Loans

 Each semester, JCU's Financial Aid Office ensures Satisfactory Academic Progress is being made for students receiving Federal Student Aid.
 Students must meet the minimum requirements:

 Students who do not meet these standards will have their Federal Student Aid withdrawn.
 Download the complete John Cabot University SAP policy.

 Federal Student Aid after Graduating, Withdrawing, or Dropping below Half-Time (less

 than 6 credits)

-Once you have graduated, withdrawn, or are no longer enrolled at least half time, you will enter a 6-month grace period on your Stafford Subsidized and Unsubsidized Loans, during which time you are not required to make loan payments.
+Once you have graduated, withdrawn, or are no longer enrolled at least half time, you will enter a 6-month grace period on your Federal Direct Subsidized and Unsubsidized Loans, during which time you are not required to make loan payments.

 You must begin repayment at the end of your grace period.
 Your loan servicer will provide you with a loan repayment schedule that states when your first payment is due, the number and frequency of payments, and the amount of each payment.

 If you withdraw from the university prior to completing more than 60% of a term, JCU will determine the amount of Title IV Federal Student Aid that you have earned, and what funds must be returned.
 The Title IV programs included are Direct Stafford Loans and Direct PLUS Loans.
 Download the complete Return to Title IV Policy.